 The search for new medicines starts with fundamental research in laboratories.
-Researchers attempt in laboratories to discover why and how a certain disease occurs.
-If they succeed, the next step is to develop a suitable treatment with medicines.
+Researchers attempt in laboratories to discover why a disease develops and how a certain disease progresses.
+This includes the development of a suitable treatment with medicines.
 What is developed in the laboratory must after all still prove its effectiveness in the clinic.
-This is achieved in clinical trials; study-based research in clinics.
+This is achieved with trials in the clinics, also called clinical trials.

-Next to newly developed medicine, we also have trials that provide a new combination of medicine that is not tested out before.
-Lastly, it could also be the case that we think a medicine that is already on the market for a different disease might also be beneficial for hematologic diseases.
+Next to newly developed medicine, we also have trials that provide a new combination of medicine that is not used together before.
+Lastly, it could also could be medication that is already on the market for a different disease might also be beneficial for hematologic diseases.

 Why is it important to participate in a clinical trial?

-Most people with cancer want to know the best treatment for their disease.
-The answer is mostly due to fellow sufferers who went before you and who have opted to participate in a clinical trial.
-After all, a great deal can be improved in cancer therapy and we are constantly working to determine the best therapy for your disease.
+Most people that are ill want to know the best treatment for their disease.
+The answer is mostly due to fellow sufferers who participated in a clinical trial.
+After all, a great deal can be improved in disease therapy and HOVON is therefore constantly searching for the best therapy for a disease.

-Studies with cancer cells on a petri dish, in a test tube or in mice, however, do not always correspond to what happens in reality with cancer patients.
-Participation in trials is the only way of obtaining more information and improving the treatment of cancer patients.
+Studies with cells on a petri dish, in a test tube or in mice, however, do not always correspond to what happens in reality with patients.
+Participation in clinical trials is the only way of obtaining more knowledge and improving the treatment of patients.

 What are the benefits of a clinical trial?